aliabadi/aliabadi.github.io/_posts/2020-03-21-GooglePigweed.markdown

 As of today I accomplished the following:
  - [X] Set up github runners that automatically fetch code changes that I push and download them to my linux machine
- - [X] Started pigweed using the bootstrap, but with gcc-9 and python-3.8 (They only say that those versions work and didn't mention using or trying to use newer versions.
+ - [X] Started pigweed using the bootstrap, but with gcc-9 and python-3.8 (They only say to make sure you have gcc-8 and python-2.7.
+Since lots of embedded developers work on legacy systems, I'm going to roll the dice and presume they meant to make sure you have *at least* those versions.
 If I can't get some firmware compiled or flashed correctly I'll look here first to see if it might be the cause)